Asbestos and Lead Requirements for Property Owners and Landlords

 Lead

-For Homeowners of Pre-1978 Homes
+For Homeowners (not landlords or other property owners) of Pre-1978 Homes

-You should presume lead-based paint is present in all homes built before 1978.
-You are not required to be certified to do renovation and repair work on your own home, but you are encouraged to use lead-safe work practices.
+By law you must assume lead-based paint is present in all homes built before 1978.
+You are not required to be certified to do renovation and repair work on your own home, but you are encouraged to use lead-safe work practices and are prohibited from using certain unsafe work practices that create lead hazards (see Section 5).
 Lead-safe work practices help protect your family from lead poisoning, especially young children and anyone who is pregnant.
+Under Vermont law, if you use unsafe work practices and create lead hazards, you may be responsible for the cleanup that will require you to hire a Vermont-licensed contractor.

 You should hire a Vermont Licensed Lead-Safe RRPM firm to do renovation or repair work.
 These trained contractors use special methods to minimize dust and to clean up thoroughly.